Skip to main content

 About Great Skellig

-Great Skellig, also known as Skellig Michael, is a dramatic rocky island rising 218 meters from the Atlantic Ocean approximately 12 kilometers off the Kerry coast in southwest Ireland.
-The 18-hectare nature reserve protects both a UNESCO World Heritage Site consisting of an exceptionally preserved early Christian monastery and internationally important seabird colonies.
-The island's sheer cliffs, ancient stone beehive huts, and teeming birdlife make it one of Ireland's most extraordinary natural and cultural sites.
+Great Skellig, also known as Skellig Michael (Irish: Sceilg Mhichíl), is a dramatic rocky island rising 218 metres from the Atlantic Ocean approximately 12 kilometres off the Kerry coast in southwest Ireland.
+[1] The 22.6-hectare nature reserve, established in 1988 and managed by the National Parks and Wildlife Service, protects both a UNESCO World Heritage Site — an exceptionally preserved early Christian monastery inscribed in 1996 — and internationally important seabird colonies including puffins, Manx shearwaters, and storm petrels.
+[2] [3] The island's sheer cliffs, ancient stone beehive huts, and teeming birdlife make it one of Ireland's most extraordinary natural and cultural sites.

 Wildlife Ecosystems